-The Group has a defined deposit plan in respect of the Company's obligation to pay the benefit component of provident funds as well as in respect of some of its employees to whom section 14 of the Dismissal Compensation Law applies.
+The Group has a defined deposit plan in respect of the Company's obligation to pay the benefit component of provident funds as well as in respect of its employees to whom section 14 of the Dismissal Compensation Law applies. pursuant to the terms of Section 14 of the Israeli Severance Pay Law, 1963, according to which the current deposits in the pension fund and/or with the insurance company exempt the Company from any additional obligation to these employees for whom the said depository payments are made.